-- Fleas reproduce extremely quickly and can lay up to 50 eggs/day all around the house.
+- They reproduce extremely quickly and can lay up to 50 eggs/day all around the house.

 Checking for fleas

-- Use a flea comb on your cat to uncover fleas, eggs or flea poop (dried blood).
+- Use a flea comb on your cat to uncover fleas, eggs or poop (dried blood).

-- Use a flea prevention product such as this one every month.
+- Use a prevention product such as this one every month.